FREE Worldwide Shipping! | +1 365 654 6605

 Things to Consider:

-• You may need to use a sieve or strainer to remove any unwanted seeds or skins.
+• Additional straining may be required to remove seeds or skins.

-• The texture of the puree may differ slightly from that of a food mill.
+• The texture may differ slightly from that of a food mill.

 2. Blender: Quick and Efficient